Low Operating Standards Causes High Retail Defection

 - Empty or broken shelves

-- Disorganized inventory
+- Disorganized inventory or low items

 - Dirty bathroom